FRANCISTOWN: Many within the judicial system and those who have been through the courts may know Athina Mandigo as a no-nonsense prosecutor.

 He said he decided to call his product Star Lite Mayonnaise, as it is low in calories but has a strong flavour.

-“I started my business in order to help the government with creating jobs,
+“I started my business in order to help the government with creating jobs, especially for the youth who are the ones mostly affected by the lack of employment despite holding academic qualifications,” he said.

 Currently, Star Lite is sold in three-kilogramme bottles, but plans are afoot to reduce the size/volume of packaging.